 (2) Brainstorming is usually defined as……

-According to , most brainstorming sessions follow these procedures: ……..
+According to [Insert Scholar Here], most brainstorming sessions follow these procedures: ……..

-Some scholars have questioned the effectiveness of brainstorming. suggests, ………
+Some scholars have questioned the effectiveness of brainstorming.
+[Insert scholar here] suggests, ………

 The general consensus among scholars is….

 (3) [Describe a scenario—be creative!]
 Consider the case of BAM BAM Sports Marketing firm.
 Their goal is to increase participation in youth lacrosse, especially in the western region of the United States, which requires some creativity and new ideas.
 Elaborate/give detail to make the scenario “real” and understandable.